 Notes: The table reports p-values of Wald tests for the null hypothesis that long-term inflation expectations π^e do not Granger-cause inflation π , the unemployment rate u and the shadow rate s.
 The rows show the results for different lag-lengths, the columns refer to different shadow rates.
+Two lags are selected by Bayesian (BIC), Akaike (AIC) and Hannan-Quinn (HQ) information criteria for the underlying VAR.
 Common estimation sample for all lag orders: 1992Q4-2019Q4.